When it comes to roasting coffee there are two popular methods. Traditional Drum Roasting and the more modern Hot Air Roasting method.

-The coffee roasting process is complex.
-When you begin to roast green coffee, a lot of changes begin to happen.
-Coffee starts green and pales to yellow, then into brown as the Maillard Reaction kicks in.
+The coffee roasting process is complex; when you roast green coffee, a lot of changes begin to happen.
+Green coffee pales to yellow, then darkens into brown as the Maillard Reaction kicks in.
 This is when reducing sugars and amino acids react to form aroma and flavour (this is how we take a flavourless, rock-hard seed and transform it into everyone’s favourite morning ritual).

 As roasting continues, moisture inside the beans begins to evaporate.
-This builds up a lot of energy which is forced to explode outwards, creating a cracking sound from the beans.
-From this point the beans will double in size but lose a fifth of their weight as they shed a layer of skin known as chaff.
+This energy buildup explodes outwards, creating a cracking sound from the beans.
+From this point, the beans double in size but lose a fifth of their weight as they shed a layer of skin known as chaff.
 As we roast past the first crack, we can develop and highlight a variety of flavours depending on how far we want to take it.
-As with a lot of things when it comes to coffee, it’s a personal preference as to how much we let the coffee develop and roast, changing the result and experience.
+As with a lot of things when it comes to coffee, it’s a personal preference as to how much we let the coffee develop and roast, changing the end result and overall experience.

-How long you roast and develop coffee also affects what you taste in the cup.
-Roasting with a shortened development phase past the first crack will result in brighter, more acidic coffee; this light roast style brings out a lot more citrus, floral and herbal notes in coffee.
+How long you roast and develop coffee affects what you taste in the cup.
+Roasting with a shortened development phase past the first crack will result in brighter, more acidic coffee; this light roast style brings out more citrus, floral and herbal notes in coffee.

 When we develop past this point, sugars in the coffee begin to caramelise, enhancing the sweetness in the coffee.
 Developing further, we begin to roast darker and bring out more body from our coffee, at the expense of acidity and sweetness.
-Go even further with a roast and you will eventually hear a second crack, which will result in very oily, roasty flavours dominating the experience.
+Go even further with a roast and you will eventually hear a second crack, resulting in very oily, roasty flavours dominating the experience.

 The delicate balance between acidity, sweetness and body is what we strive for with all our coffee, which is complex when every coffee around the world is different.
 The best thing about coffee is that there is no right or wrong way when it comes to flavour.